Janet Chow

-Janet Chow (周家蔚) (born 25 August 1983, in Hong Kong) is a Hong Kong actress.
+Janet Chow (周家蔚) (born 25 August 1983, in Hong Kong) is a Hong Kong actress and beauty pageant titleholder.
 She has ancestry in Shanghai.
 She was the 2nd runner-up in the 2006 Miss Hong Kong competition.
 She attended Markville Secondary School in Markham, Ontario and University of Toronto.

 Personal life

 She immigrated to Canada at age 7.

-She married actor Timmy Hung in 2012 with a grand wedding. and had her first child, a boy, in 2013.
+She married actor Timmy Hung in 2012 with a grand wedding.
+In 2013 their son Hung Dai-yan was born.
+In April 2015, they had a second son, Hung King-xi.
 Her father-in-law Sammo Hung is also an actor and a martial artist.